 - Sign a waiver to say you’ll take responsibility for your insurance and keep it up to date.

 Your insurance policy can only be accepted if it meets the Code of Practice for the Pastoral Care of International Students.

-- If you already have insurance and it’s not on the approved list, you’ll need to:
+If you already have overseas insurance, you’ll need to: